Pre-eclampsia and it’s screening

 - Using the ratio after 24 weeks can also predict adverse outcomes of pregnancy and fetal IUGR.

 For any queries regarding this test mail on firstname.lastname@example.org or call on 9819938916.

-This test requires specific data to be inputted into a software which is FMF approved.
+This test requires specific data to be entered into a software which is FMF approved.